Kottakji/ppa/en/home.md

   block: feature-1
   media_alignment: Right
   slug: swap
-  headline: Ping Pong Alkmaar celebrates a wonderful 2 years of growth
+  headline: Ping Pong Alkmaar celebrates a wonderful three years of growth
   content: "... since the club was set up in May 2018.
 The club has delivered multiple
     new initiatives over this time with its outreach programmes reaching out to over 6000 people in Alkmaar..<br><br>The heart of the club belongs to over 50 regular